sara-nl/clouddocs/notices/dirtycow_RH7.markdown

 layout: default
 ---

+> **Note:**
+>
+> Comes from [the general notice](dirtycow) on the Dirty Cow exploit.

-# Dirty Cow exploit, RedHat 7
+# Dirty Cow exploit on RedHat 7

-The Dirty Cow exploit that affects the Linux kernel may affect your VM.
-See [Dirty Cow exploit](dirtycow) for general information.
+Your VM running CentOS 7 may be affected by the [Dirty Cow exploit](dirtycow).

-RedHat 7 has an update that fizes this bug, which is also applicable for CentOS 7.
+RedHat 7 have released a patch that fixes this bug, which is applicable for CentOS 7.

 ## CentOS 7